Isingh45/stm32-robot-control-pcb/README.md

 ---

+# Repository Purpose

+This repository preserves the hardware, firmware, documentation, and validation artifacts associated with the MecaArm Senior Design project.

+---

-## Key Features
+# Key Features

-### Custom 4-Layer PCB
+## Custom 4-Layer PCB

-Designed, fabricated, assembled, and validated a custom 4-layer PCB centered around the STM32F429VET6 microcontroller.
+Developed and validated a custom 4-layer PCB centered around the STM32F429VET6 microcontroller.

 Features include: